 Cascades Raptor Center

-If you’re a fan of Oregon wildlife, fall can be best season to catch the sky show of waterfowl and raptors that migrate through the state.
+If you’re a fan of Oregon wildlife, there are many seasons when you can catch the sky show of waterfowl and raptors that migrate through the state.
 And you can see nearly every raptor species that makes Oregon home at places like the Cascades Raptor Center in Eugene.

 There’s goose ‘song’ in the air – have you heard the excited sound?
 It’s hard to miss as the flocks seem seem to shout: “We’re here – in Oregon – at last!”
 It’s especially loud and strong at places like William Finley National Wildlife Refuge near Corvallis along the Homer Campbell Memorial Boardwalk.